hduggan72-source/UGD-Crate-Storage-Calculator/ROADMAP.md

 - reformat the UI/UX into "Cards"
 - input box for numbers width needs to be decreased (allowing more room for side panel executable commands)
 - Add Total system storage to side panel so it remains static as you scroll
-- Add page up/down scroll button to get to the top or bottom of page faster

 -

 ## Backlog / Future Enhancements (Add here when ideas come up)